|Nursing Admission Information|

 - HESI score results

-- Proof of current and valid CNA Licensure
+- Proof of current and valid CNA or LPN Licensure

 Step Three - Wait to be contacted by the Nursing Division regarding your admission status.
 Note - The admission evaluation process is time intensive.
 We realize this waiting period is stressful for applicants, but we ask that you not contact the Nursing Division for an update.
 All applicants will be notified at least six weeks prior to the start of the semester.

 Functional Abilities Statement

 To meet the physical and mental performance competencies of the Nursing Program and profession, students must be able to: